scottransom/presto/README.md

    for v2.2 in the `v2.2maint` branch of PRESTO.
 You can get it
    using:

-    git checkout -b v2.2maint origin/v2.2maint
+   `git checkout -b v2.2maint origin/v2.2maint`

    and then installing as per the INSTALL file.

 ## Improvements in Version 2.1:
- * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Andersen for help with this!).
+ * `accelsearch` now has a "jerk" search capability (thanks to (then) UVA undergrad Bridget Andersen for help with this!).
 This makes searches take a *lot* longer, but definitely improves sensitivity when the observation duration is 5-15% of the duration of the orbital period.
 Typically -wmax should be set to 3-5x -zmax (and you probably